 You can still visit the prison, the hospital, the church, and the insane asylum.
 The prison was located on a peninsula surrounded by rough seas.

-There are various entrance fees valid for a half-day, full-day, or two-day visit.
-The full-day and two-day passes include lunch and snacks, and there is also a night tour, which includes dinner.
+There are various entrance fees for a half-day, full-day, or two-day visit.
+The full-day and two-day passes include lunch and snacks; a night tour provides dinner.

 _______